conda-forge/conda-forge.github.io/src/orga/governance.rst

 The default voting period is 1 week (7 days).
 This may be modified at the time when a vote is called, but may never be less than 24 hrs.

+Additional requirements may apply in case low turnouts have to be handled, see "Quorum" below.

 To call for a standard vote, here is a template PR comment:

 .. code-block:: md